mentlsve/CarND-Advanced-Lane-Lines/writeup_template.md

     combined = np.zeros_like(sobel_x)

     sobel[((magnitude == 1) | (sobel_x == 1))] = 1

-    sobel[550:] = 0
+    sobel[(sobel_y == 1)] = 0
     combined[((colors == 1) | (sobel == 1))] = 1

-    combined[:, 1100:] = 0
-    combined[:, :180] = 0
+    combined = cv2.blur(combined,(5,5))

     return combined

 ```

-First we take all pixels identified by the magnitude or the sobel_x filter.
-In the above picture we can see there is some noise especially in the lower part of the binary images.
-To get rid of this we remove all pixels at the bottom (where the y value of a pixel is bigger than 550) of the binary image.
-Then we combine this with all pixels identified by color selection.
-Since the chosen thresholds for color selection are a little bit problematic at the left and right side of the image (especially for the test images I derived from the harder challenge video), I cut a strip of width 180 pixels away from both sides.
+First we can see the thresholds from the above table in the code.
+After we have calculated the individual masks (`colors`, `sobel_x`, `sobel_y` and `magnitude`) we need to combine them.
+The `sobel_x` and `magnitude` filter do a pretty good job at detecting the line, but they also detect some noise at the bottom of the picture.
+This noise seems to be included when applying the `sobel_y` filter, which detects also a fraction of the lane lines.

+Therefore I take the following approach I take the pixels identified by `sobel_x` and `magnitude` and then remove the pixels identified by `sobel_y`.
+With this I can reduce the noise at the bottom of the image without loosing to much information about the lane lines.
+Finally I combine this with all pixels identified by `colors` and then apply a blur to smoothen it.

 <img src="./writeup_images/test-images-combined-thresholding.png" alt="Drawing" style="width: 800px;"/>